 ⧠ A main sponsor pays € 14,400 (excl. of VAT) and can send up to eight people to participate in both courses (€ 1,800 per participant instead of

 ⧠ A co-sponsor pays € 7,500 (excl. of VAT) and can send up to four people to attend both courses.

 Names of the main sponsors and co-sponsors will be mentioned appropriately on the readers and in the lectures.

 O For further information about this course or about (co-)sponsorship, please contact Bart Bosman at firstname.lastname@example.org or by phone at +31 71 751.01.25.

-O To register for the US Tax Law courses, please click here.
+O Registrations for the 2021 US Tax Law course have closed.